os-js/manual.os-js.org/src/v3/guide/iframe/README.md

 ---
-description: OS.js v3 IFrame Guide
+description: A guide on how to create Iframe applications in OS.js v3
 full_title: IFrame Guide
 ---